Transition of Care: Ulcerative Colitis

 Before moving away from home, teens with ulcerative colitis should:

-Find a gastroenterologist close to where they're living and coordinate with the
+- Find a gastroenterologist close to where they're living and coordinate with the doctor at home.

 Teens going to college should: